International Journalism for Digital Media

 Once you have graduated and gone into the open world of the highly competitive media environment, the skills and practical knowledge gained in the course of the study can not only open doors to jobs in journalisms, but be an eye-opener to new opportunities.

 Our graduates have not only upscaled their careers but sometimes ended up in jobs they never dreamed of.
-One of our graduates is a TV anchor on a national TV channel in Indonesia, while another one runs a high-profile news website on the polar regions and the Artic marine life while travelling on icebreakers with North Pole and Antarctic expeditions.
+One of our graduates is a TV anchor on a national TV channel in Indonesia, while another runs a high-profile news website on the polar regions and Arctic marine life while travelling to the North Pole and on Antarctic expeditions.
 It seems that the possibilities in the realm of the media can be endless in an international context – something increasingly recognized by UK-based students who are joining our course in ever-increasing numbers.

 One of the job clinchers generate by our course will be your portfolio of journalistic work to showcase your skills and abilities in front of an interviewer or prospective employer.

-You can also explore various forms of journalism (print, broadcast or online) either in reporting or management roles, public relations, researchers, media analysts and advisers all either working in this country or abroad.
+The skills developed by studying print, broadcast or online journalism can lead to careers in reporting or management roles, public relations, researchers, media analysts and advisers, all either working in this country or abroad.
 Journalists could work as UK-based foreign correspondents travelling abroad or full-time in overseas postings.

-Sign-up for an Open Day, attend a campus tour, or follow us on Twitter and read real news created by our students #JournalismAtSalford.
+Sign-up for an Open Day, attend a campus tour, or follow us on Twitter and read Salford Now to find stories created by our students.

 Continue reading to understand more about this MA International Journalism for Digital Media course.
 If you are looking to work in the UK and are seeking an NCTJ accredited programme, you might also be interested in our MA Journalism (News/Broadcast/Sport) programme.